cenchat/cenchat.github.io/_posts/2019-05-25-using-lerna-to-manage-multiple-ember-apps.md

 - `ember addon <addon_name>` for Ember addons
 - `ember new <app_name>` for Ember apps

-We also namespaced non-apps for organization purposes.
+We also namespaced non-apps for organizational purposes.
 This is completely optional, but we'll make use of it for the rest of the article.

 ## Caveats